-The design team proposed an 18-level tower to meet the acceptable maximum building height on the UBC Vancouver campus, which is 53 metres high, but allows for minor variance to address practical design and site issues.
+This enabled the full 18 levels envisioned for the project to be accommodated within the 53-metre height limit allowed on the UBC campus.
 The number of storeys, total available square footage and building program also matched what was possible with a reinforced concrete building.